Preston, Lancashire: Rail

 The station is open 24 hours a day, 7 days a week, and is managed by Avanti West Coast.
-For local passenger services around Preston, there are also stations at Bamber Bridge and Lostock Hall.
+For local passenger services outside the city boundaries, there are also stations at Bamber Bridge and Lostock Hall.

 The lines to Southport and Longridge closed to passengers in 1965 and 1930 respectively.
 The disused tracks of the Longridge line are extant as far as Deepdale.
 In 2010 plans were put forward to use part of this line for a demonstration tram system.

 Current routes and operators

 As at May 2022 the station is serviced by the following rail operators providing passenger services on the following routes: